canonical/self-signed-certificates-operator/README.md

 This charm relies on the `tls-certificates` charm relation interface.
-When a requirer charm inserts a Certificate Signing Request in its unit databag, the `self-signed-certificates-operator` will read it, generate a self-signed X.509 certificates and inserts this certificate back into the relation data.
+When a requirer charm inserts a Certificate Signing Request in its unit databag, the `self-signed-certificates-operator` will read it, generate a self-signed X.509 certificate and insert this certificate back into the relation data.

 This charm is useful when developing charms or when deploying charms in non-production environment.